-There are many techniques of preparing tvorog (cottage cheese) at home: some use lemon juice, vinegar, or enzyme (rennet).
-However, these methods don't contain beneficial live probiotic bacteria.
-That's why I am using kefir grain as a starter culter in the fermentation process of cottage cheese making.
-In this case, tvorog (cottage cheese) contains good-for-you probiotic cultures.
+There are many techniques for preparing tvorog (cottage cheese) at home: some use lemon juice, vinegar, or enzyme (rennet).
+Unfortunately, these methods don't contain beneficial live probiotic bacteria.
+Using kefir grains as a starter culture in the fermentation process brings good-for-you probiotics to the final product.

-Another thing I love about making tvorog at home is that I get to keep all the delicious whey which I can use in homemade baked goodies (pancakes, muffins, crepes, and etc).
-These fibre & protein pikelets are a great example of incorporation whey in baking (click here for the recipe).
+Another thing I love about making tvorog at home is that I get to keep all the delicious whey which I can use in homemade baked goodies (pancakes, muffins, crepes, etc).

 Please note using low-fat milk will result in firmer curds and slightly higher output in comparison with the standard milk.

 Sign up for our newsletter to receive yummy recipes directly into your mailbox.